• 10.00am - 5.30pm

 After several skirmishes, fighting began in November 1839.
 HMS ‘Volage’ and HMS ‘Hyacinth’ defeated 29 Chinese vessels during the evacuation of British refugees from Canton.

-On 21 June the following year, a naval force commanded by Commodore Sir Gordon Bremer arrived off Macao.
-It then moved north to Chusan and on 5 July bombarded the port of Ting-hai, which was then occupied by troops under Brigadier-General George Burrell.
+On 21 June the following year, a naval force commanded by Commodore Sir Gordon Bremer arrived off Macao, before moving north to the island of Chusan (Zhoushan).
+On 5 July, it bombarded the port of Ting-hai (Dinghai), which was subsequently occupied by troops under Brigadier-General George Burrell.

 Truce

-The Chinese Admiral, Kuan Ti, asked for a truce and faced with overwhelming British strength, signed an agreement on 18 January 1841 by which Hong Kong became a British territory.
+In the face of overwhelming British strength, Kuan Ti signed an agreement on 18 January 1841 by which the island of Hong Kong became a British territory.

 British demands

-The Chinese still refused to back down.
-The British therefore advanced up the Pearl River with a reinforced military contingent under Lieutenant-General Sir Hugh Gough, capturing Canton on 27 May 1841.
-They then withdrew on the understanding that the Chinese would pay reparations of £60,000.
+Next, the British advanced up the Pearl River with a reinforced military contingent under Lieutenant-General Sir Hugh Gough.
+They captured Canton on 27 May 1841, then withdrew on the understanding that the Chinese would pay reparations of £60,000.

-Charles Elliott negotiated the settlement, but Lord Palmerston, who felt he had not extracted enough concessions, dismissed him.
-His replacement, Sir Henry Pottinger, wanted compensation for the opium confiscated and the costs of the war, the opening of further ports to international trade and the establishment of diplomatic relations.
+Charles Elliott, who had negotiated this settlement, was dismissed by Lord Palmerston, who felt he had not extracted enough concessions.
+Elliott's replacement, Sir Henry Pottinger, imposed additional demands including compensation for the opium confiscated and the costs of the war, the opening of further ports to international trade, and the establishment of diplomatic relations.

 Storming the fortress of Amoy, 1841